 - Do not throw any papers or waste inside the temple.

 - Auto rickshaws and cabs take you to the temple.

 - The temple is closed for a few hours in the afternoon.

 - A few tea stalls near the temple.

 Love this?
-Explore the entire list of things to do in Jabalpur before you plan your trip.
+Explore the entire list of places to visit in Jabalpur before you plan your trip.

 Fancy a good night's sleep after a tiring day?
 Check out where to stay in Jabalpur and book an accommodation of your choice.